chihaya/chihaya/server/store/middleware/ip/README.md

 Always keep that in mind.

 Both middlewares use the same `IPStore`.
-It is therefore not advised to have both the `IPBlacklist` and the `IPWhitelist` middleware running.
+It is therefore not advised to have both the `ip_blacklist` and the `ip_whitelist` middleware running.
 (If you add an IP address or network to the `IPStore`, it will be used for blacklisting and whitelisting.
 If your store contains no addresses, no announces will be blocked by the blacklist, but all announces will be blocked by the whitelist.
 If your store contains all addresses, no announces will be blocked by the whitelist, but all announces will be blocked by the blacklist.)